MuzhiMa/MachineLearning/README.md

 # MachineLearning
-Homework for Intro to Machine Learning
+Homework of Intro to Machine Learning